skip to Main Content

 To receive Medicaid benefits in Texas, you or a loved one must meet eligibility requirements.
 To qualify for benefits, you must:

-• Be over the age of 64; or
+• Be pregnant; or

 • Be blind or disabled; or